jjmchew/jjmchew.github.io/RB129/assessmentNotes.md

 ### Questions to answer:
 - [x] what is the attr_* thing called?
 Is it a method?  or something else?
   - A:  `attr_accessor` is a method, `attr_reader` is a method, `attr_writer` is a method
-- [ ] constant resolution operator and namespace resolution operator : same?
+- [x] constant resolution operator and namespace resolution operator : same?
+  - A:  yes - name varies depending on the usage
 - [x] is `.new` a method?
   - A:  YES.  .new is definitely a method.
 - [x] can CONSTANTS be defined in methods?